57, 1997 November)

 together.
 Others were real live girls with a rubber tail over

-The name "mermaid" may be
+"mermaid" may be

 derived from "mere" meaning "lake" and so refers to a "maid of the